Sbai7/GridGen/README.md

 ![Alt text](pictures/example5_geom.jpg?raw=true "")

 The computational and accuracy requirements lead to the design of a very fine mesh with 232 X 125 X 9 = 261000 nodes and 229152 hexahedral cells in total.
 The mesh is so dense so that it is not possible to distinguish the mesh details when viewing the whole model.
-Thus, only an aquifer portion centered around the waste chambers is visualized in the following figure:
+Thus, only an aquifer portion centred on the waste disposal facility is visualized in the following figure:

 ![Alt text](pictures/example5_mesh.jpg?raw=true "")